Are you worried about how to buy your stake in Alphabet (Google) or Tesla with their famously high share prices?

 These mostly have to do with the technical and less noticed aspects of shares, such as:

 - Over-diversification.
-Diversification refers to dividing your portfolio’s risk, so when one investment’s value drops, the other is less affected (or even increases).
+Diversification refers to dividing your portfolio’s risk so that when one investment’s value drops, the other is less affected (or even increases).
 Over-diversification reduces risk even further (in theory) but siphons off too much of your projected return.

 In our view, green or veteran traders should feel excited at the rapid growth of fractional shares.
 They open new investments and asset classes to retail investors (that’s you!) without real downsides.